Who doesn’t love the taste of fresh grilled food?

-One of the most impressive things about the Weber Spirit II E-310 is that everything is warrantied up the wazoo.
-Not to be outdone, the Regal S590 carries a ten-year warranty on its burners, its cooking grids and its Flav-R-Wave system, and a two-year warranty on everything else, up to and including the paint job.
+One of the most impressive things about this natural gas grill is that everything is warrantied up the wazoo.
+Not to be outdone, the Regal S590 carries a ten-year warranty on its main burners, its cooking grids and its Flav-R-Wave system, and a two-year warranty on everything else, up to and including the paint job.
 That’s a weight off your shoulders, meaning you’re not left with expensive repair jobs or replacement costs after just a few parties.You don’t have to cater to large numbers to get the most out of the Regal S590 – it’ll serve you just as well if there are only one or two of you.
-But if you’re going to have a big grilling season year after year, you might well see the advantages of the Broil King over the Weber – more burners, more cooking space and the additional side and rotisserie grills mean it gives you more power, more options and a greater capacity to feed more people at a time.
+But if you’re going to have a big grilling season year after year, you might well see the advantages of the Broil King over the Weber – more burners, more cooking space and the additional side tables and rotisserie grills mean it gives you more power, more options and a greater capacity to feed more people at a time.

 No, that’s not a typo.
 The Spirit E-310 is the earlier version of the Spirit II E-310 which leads our list.
 In its time a market leader in its own right, there’s still plenty to love about the original.

 See?
 Very similar, very solid results, less rocket science.
-The Spirit E-310 is a reliable, go-to family-and-friend machine that will serve you year in, year out, without the pressure of grilling on something full of systems that need explaining.
-With the original E-310, it’s very much you, the food, and the grill – job done, everybody’s happy.
+The original natural gas grill is a reliable, go-to family-and-friend machine that will serve you year in, year out, without the pressure of grilling on something full of systems that need explaining.
+With the original, it’s very much you, the food, and the grill – job done, everybody’s happy.

-The Spirit E-310 is a comforting grilling experience taken to the extremes of reliability.
+The Spirit E-310 is a comforting grilling experience with a proven history of reliability.
 It has most of the skills and most of the smarts of its younger, peppier brother, but it aims to just do its job, and do it well, time after time.
-Solid grilling, gorgeously even heat distribution to make your grilling life easier and some add-ons to make it a member of your domestic family still make the Spirit E-310 a firm favorite with many grillers.
+Solid grilling and even heat distribution make this one of the best natural gas grills for many grill masters.

 #4.
 Runner Up